x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/view-public-folder-statistics.md

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

 ## What do you want to do?

-### Use the Shell to retrieve public folder statistics
+### Use Exchange Online PowerShell to retrieve public folder statistics

 This example returns the statistics for the public folder Marketing with a piped command to format the list.